jinpyo-cs/jinpyo-cs.github.io/_pages/about.md

 My research focuses on **memory and storage systems** with the goal of improving:

-🎯 **Performance** - Optimizing data access patterns and system throughput
+- **Performance** - Optimizing data access patterns and system throughput
-⚡ **Energy Efficiency** - Reducing power consumption in data-intensive operations
+- **Energy Efficiency** - Reducing power consumption in data-intensive operations
 - **Heterogeneous Computing Systems** - Analyzing CPU, GPU, and CXL memory systems to identify bottlenecks and guide efficient infrastructure design for large-scale inference and bioinformatics applications

+## Industry Expertise

 With **7+ years** of industry experience in memory technology, I bring a unique perspective combining:
 - **13 granted U.S. patents** for storage system design
-- Deep expertise in SSD firmware and emerging memory technologies
+- **Deep expertise** in SSD firmware and emerging memory technologies

 ## Publications